 1. Evaluate the whiskey’s appearance

-- Clarity – Examining the clarity of the whisky will tell you if it has been chill-filtered or not.
+Clarity – Examining the clarity of the whiskey will tell you if it has been chill-filtered or not.
 While chill-filtration gives the whiskey a more attractive appearance, it can remove some esters, proteins, and fatty acids, which impacts the aroma of the spirit.

 After assessing the look of the whiskey, place the glass on a table again and wait a minute for the aromas to become concentrated in the glass once more.

 The nose is what the whiskey smells like.
 Whiskey can contain many different aromas that stimulate the olfactory system, which can be categorized as: